Two days in Las Vegas – a weekend itinerary

 High Roller Observation Wheel at The LINQ

 Go for an early afternoon spin on the High Roller, America's tallest observation wheel, at 550 feet above ground.
-The 30-minute ride has stunning, 360-degree views of iconic sights along the Las Vegas Strip and beyond.
+The 30-minute ride promises stunning, 360-degree views of iconic sights along the Las Vegas Strip and beyond.

-If you want to toast your trip to Vegas, grab a drink from the High Roller’s wheelhouse bar before getting in your observation pod.
-When you're done with your ride aboard the High Roller, be sure to check out the LINQ shopping and entertainment district.
-It's a great place for souvenirs or lunch.
+If you want to toast your trip to Vegas, grab a drink from the High Roller’s wheelhouse bar before boarding your observation pod, then head to the right-hand side of the observation cabin for the best views.
+When you're done with your ride, be sure to spend a little time exploring the LINQ shopping and entertainment district.
+It's a great place for souvenirs or lunch and Las Vegas pass holders get credit to spend at Favorite Bistro and Sweet Sin, as well as a chance to ride the Fly LINQ Zipline (ideally before rather than after you've scoffed all those wonderfully Wonka-esque Sweet Sin desserts).

 Casey Makovich